 This simple method of providing feedback on fleets is effective because of the presence of the highly visible yellow and black stickers, but there are drawbacks of this design the company must be aware of:

 How Does the Vehicle Sign Change?

-The sign stays but now includes 3 other ways the road user can give feedback:
+The sign stays but now includes 3 other ways the road user can give feedback – meaning much greater convenience::

 Does How’s My Driving Have a Future with the Popularity of Telematics?

 Essentially, telematics is a highly intelligent computer that is located within a vehicle and logs and reports almost every detail.
-The gathered information includes everything from speeding, idling, monitoring of fuel use, and low tire pressure to name but a few.
+These technologies gather information that includes everything from speeding, idling, monitoring of fuel use, and low tire pressure to name but a few.
 This vital information can save maintenance costs by monitoring vehicles better, and in return, improving fuel efficiency by learning more about people’s driving habits.
-So does it play nicely with How’s My Driving?
+So does this design play nicely with How’s My Driving?